X Brands: Early life

 Born in Kansas City, Missouri, Jay X Brands was the youngest of three children of Pansy H. (née Allen) and William G. Brands.
 By 1940 Jay had relocated with his family to Glendale, California, where his father worked as a general contractor.
 There the Brands lived only 11 miles (18 km) from Hollywood, and over time "X" became interested in film work, later finding employment as a stuntman as well as minor acting roles.

 Brands' unusual use of a lone alphabetic character as a name derives from his family's history.
 In the small town in Germany where his ancestors once resided, there were two men named Jan Brands.
 One of them adopted the middle initial "X" to distinguish himself from the other Jan.
 He became known as "X" Brands, and the name continued to be used by his descendants who immigrated to America.
 In keeping with family tradition, no Brands could use the initial until the previous "X" had died.

 Although X Brands was of European ancestry, his portrayals of Native Americans in film and television roles earned praise for their authenticity.
-Brummett Echohawk, a Pawnee Indian veteran, wrote a letter to Hollywood producers in which he commended Brands for his authentic performance and his ability at speaking the tribe's language.
+Brummett Echohawk, a Pawnee Indian veteran, wrote a letter to Hollywood producers in which he commended Brands for his authentic performance and his ability to speak the tribe's language.